 First Woman Judge of High Court

-Justice Anna Chandy, frequently known simply as Anna Chandy, stands as a remarkable icon within the annals of Indian legal history.
-Her remarkable path from being the initial female judge in the British Empire to securing the distinction of becoming India’s woman high court underscores her pioneering accomplishments and her dedicated advocacy for the rights of women.
+Justice Anna Chandy, commonly known as Anna Chandy, occupies a significant place in Indian legal history.
+Her remarkable path, from being the first female judge in the British Empire to achieving the distinction of becoming the first female judge of High Court, exemplifies her pioneering accomplishments and steadfast dedication to advocating for women’s rights.

 Early Life of Anna Chandy

 Birth date: 5th April 1905

 Anna Chandy’s early life was marked by determination and academic excellence.
 Raised in Trivandrum, she belonged to the Anglican Syrin Christian community.
 Her pursuit of education led her to earn a post-graduate degree in 1926, setting the stage for her future accomplishments.
 In a significant milestone, she became the first woman in her state to obtain a law degree and subsequently, she was called to the Bar.